Vanderval31bs/CardioDiseasePrediction/README.md

 ## Results

+Utilizing a grid search with cross-validation, the chosen model was XGBoost with the following parameters:
+- `n_estimators = 300`
+- `learning_rate = 0.05`
+- `max_depth = 4`

-The model achieved an accuracy of 0.73 on the test set, indicating that it correctly predicted 73% of the instances in the test data.
-This performance metric reflects the model's ability to classify the presence or absence of cardiovascular disease based on the provided features.
+The model achieved an accuracy of 0.73 on the test set, that is, it correctly predicted 73% of the instances.

-- **Contextual Interpretation**: Depending on the domain, a 73% accuracy may be adequate or require further improvement.
-For example, in medical diagnostics, higher accuracy may be necessary due to the critical nature of decision-making.

-- **Next Steps**: To improve the model's performance, consider:
-  - **Feature Engineering**: Refining existing features or creating new ones.
-  - **Model Tuning**: Further optimizing hyperparameters.

-In conclusion, while achieving 73% accuracy is a positive indication of the model's capability, continuous refinement and evaluation are crucial to enhance its predictive accuracy and reliability in practical applications.

 ## Conclusions